1 killed, 4 Chinese abducted as pirates attack ship in Gabon

 LIBREVILLE, Gabon (AP) - Authorities searched Monday for four Chinese crew members who were taken hostage by pirates in speedboats off Gabon’s capital over the weekend.

-Government spokesman Edgard Anicet Mboumbou Miyakou confirmed Sunday that four vessels anchored in Libreville’s harbor were targeted in the overnight attack.
+Government spokesman Edgard Anicet Mboumbou Miyakou confirmed Sunday that four vessels anchored in the bay off Libreville were targeted in the overnight attack.
 He said a Gabonese national, the commander of a vessel operated by the Satram company, was killed.

 The four Chinese crew members taken hostage were working for the Sigapeche company, the spokesman said.